-Offers novels, short stories, poetry and plays inspired by the intersection of cultures between the United States and six different countries and regions that constitute the Latino world.
+Includes novels, short stories, poetry and plays inspired by the intersection of cultures between the United States and six different countries and regions that constitute the Latino world.
 The majority of the works are in English with selected works of particular importance presented in Spanish.
-The collection begins with the works of Chicano writers in the Southwest in the early 19th century and continues to the present.
-The inaugural collection features plays, some never published before, poetry and fiction from authors of Puerto Rican, Dominican, Chicano, Central American, South American, and Cuban descent.
+19th century to present.

 Primary Sources in Library Catalogs